jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 	}
 ```

-The Unity Editor on Mac does not support the OVRPlugin (it is an unsupported platform).
-That's fine, but let's pretend it was initilialized, even though it is unsupported (changing `return false` to `return true`):
+The Unity Editor on Mac does not support the `OVRPlugin` (it is an unsupported platform).
+That's fine, but let's pretend it was initialized, even though it is unsupported (changing `return false` to `return true`):

 ```csharp
 	public static bool initialized